thermal oxidizers

 DEC.XTO™

-Thermal oxidizers (also known as thermal oxidisers or thermal incinerators) are air pollution control devices commonly employed in chemical industries: DEC.XTOs™ operate by decomposing hazardous gases, at high temperatures (typically around 590°C to 980°C), releasing the resulting gases into the atmosphere.
+Thermal oxidizers (also known as also known as thermal oxidisers, thermal incinerators, fume incinerators, or afterburners) are air pollution control devices commonly employed in chemical industries: DEC.XTOs™ operate by decomposing hazardous gases, at high temperatures (typically around 590°C to 980°C), releasing the resulting gases into the atmosphere.

 VOC laden air from the process is drawn into the oxidizer system with the help of the fan system (V-1), then through the combustion chamber(s); the VOCs are heated up to the oxidation temperature and transformed in gases, following this reaction: